 Surgery for GERD is usually recommended as a last resort when even prescription medications won’t help the heartburn go away.

 The most common procedure for GERD correction is fundoplication.
 This is a procedure that increases the pressure in your lower esophagus.
 During the surgery, Dr. Moein winds the top portion of your stomach around the LES.
-This acts as a tightener for the sphincter muscle, allowing it to constrict when it’s supposed to.
+This acts as a tightener for the sphincter muscle, allowing it to constrict when it's supposed to.
 A tighter LES raises the pressure in your lower esophagus, which prevents future instances of reflux.
-The surgeon performs a laparoscopic surgery, which is minimally invasive and involves tiny incisions, small scars, and a short recovery time.
+The surgeon performs laparoscopic surgery, which is minimally invasive and involves tiny incisions, small scars, and a short recovery time.

 What are the Benefits of General Surgery for GERD?